4 Foods That Help Lower Cholesterol Naturally

 🍓 Fruit: Fiber Forward

 Fruit is high in fiber, which binds to cholesterol in the digestive system and helps your body excrete it rather than absorb it into the bloodstream.
 But moderation matters.
-Because fruit is also a source of carbohydrates, too much can elevate triglycerides—especially if other carbs are high.
+Because fruit is also a source of carbohydrates, too much can elevate triglycerides—especially if carbohydrate intake is high.

 🐟 Fish: Omega-3 Power